byjoohyunpark/havas-tech-universe/README.md

-# Encounter
-This repo is used to store scripts for my project "Encounter" made with processing and kinect.
+A previous project "Encounter" merged.